AGCoL

 LICENSE README data/ ext/ java/

-Data: The data/ directory contains a /seq sub-directory, which contains the demo files, and is the default location for all input sequence files.
+Data: The data/ directory contains a seq/ sub-directory, which contains the demo files, and is the default location for all input sequence files.
+The symap script expects to find the data directory, the viewSymap does not.

-Externals: The ext/ directory contains the external programs MUMmer1,2 (for sequence alignment) and MUSCLE7 (for Queries).
+The ext/ directory contains the external programs MUMmer1,2 for sequence alignment, and MAFFT6 and MUSCLE7 for interactive MSA alignment (for Queries).
 The directory contains:

 For MUMmer, see Executables and Using MUMmer4.
-On MacOS, you may also need MacOS externals.
+On MacOS, you may also need to view MacOS externals.

 MySQL parameters for SyMAP